WHILL/pywhill/README.md

 ## OS Support
 - [x] Windows 10
-- [ ] MacOS X (Currently under verification.
-Any report and/or pull request is more than welcome)
+- [ ] MacOS X (Currently under migration.
+Any pull request is more than welcome)
-- [ ] Ubuntu 16.04 (Currently under verification.
-Any report and/or pull request is more than welcome)
+- [ ] Ubuntu 16.04 (Currently under migration.
+Any pull request is more than welcome)

 ## Getting Started
 Clone or download this repository at any place you want.